palant/pfp-website/content/documentation/keyboard-navigation/index.md

 Want to press a button or navigate to a text field with a single key combination?
 Press Alt key and hold.
 PfP will show you the access keys for all elements.

-{{< img src="access_keys.png" alt="Access keys showing up for all elements" width="612" />}}
+{{< img src="access_keys.png" alt="Access keys showing up for all elements" width="534" />}}

-Here, the right combination to generate a new password is Alt+G (note the letter "G" being underlined in "Generate new password").
+Here, the right combination to add a new password is Alt+A (note the letter "A" being underlined in "Add password").
 If you want to switch to settings, press Alt+T (note the letter "T" being displayed on top of the "Settings" icon).

 ## Filling in a password with keyboard only